jonesmedia/stratum-mining-pub/README.md

 This fork is still a work in progress - once complete, full details will be posted and a link will be shared.

+NOTE: ^ - currently it appears that shares are not being pushed back to litecoind and therefore are not being validated.
+If you wish to help improve/debug this, please feel free to contact me at the address below.

 This fork should support bitcoin and most alt-coins including scrypt-based coins like litecoin.

 Contact: